 Building upon preliminary work with the support of a multidisciplinary mentoring team, we’re launching a project to create and evaluate a novel intervention to provide caregiver-focused tobacco cessation services in pediatric settings.
 To aid pediatric providers in delivering tobacco treatment to caregivers, this study will create a clinical decision support (CDS) tool embedded within the electronic health record (EHR).
 Grounded in behavioral economics and informatics design methods, this research aims to accomplish several goals.

-Second, we aim to develop a CDS system to effectively prompt clinicians to consistently deliver these framed messages for tobacco cessation treatment.
+In the next phase of this work, we aim to develop a CDS system to effectively prompt clinicians to consistently deliver these framed messages for tobacco cessation treatment.
 Health systems would hopefully be able to feasibly incorporate evidence-based messaging to clinicians and parents into clinical practice using a CDS tool.